Research & Policy

 Research Grants Program

-Since 1997, AOFAS has awarded more than $2.5 million in grant funding for AOFAS members and their research teams.
+Since 1997, the AOFAS Research Grants Program has provided more than $2.5 million in grant funding for AOFAS members and their research teams.
 These grants provide vital resources to discover new treatments and advance patient care.

 View the full list of past AOFAS Research Grant recipients.